tamu-edu/ORATOR-ATLAS/README.md

 ## Supported Datasets
 The mappings from current datasets to ATLAS has been created for:

+- A2D2
+- DeepScene
 - RELLIS3D
+- RUGD
+- YCOR

 The converted datasets are available upon request.